What approval do I need to remove a tree?

 • Enhancing growth and habit for plantings taller than four meters, with a professional arborist's written opinion, available for Council review upon request

-All work must be undertaken in accordance with the 10/50 rule.
-Enquiries for the application of the code of practice need to be made directly to the RFS.
+All work must be undertaken strictly in accordance with the 10/50 Vegetation Clearing Code of Practice.
+All enquiries relating to the 10/50 Vegetation Clearing Code of Practice need to be made directly to the NSW Rural Fire Service.

 The tree removal exemption form allows for the approval for the removal or pruning of up to 5 (five) trees in each 12-month period.